sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-07-28-maven-jmeter-heap-changing.md

 ---
 In this article we are going to see how we can configure Jmeter (JVM) HEAP configuration during test.
 This is continuation post of [this original article](https://sarkershantonu.github.io/2020/08/28/maven-jmeter/).

 This is very important when you are testing for a big test in a big server or limited resources .
 As Jmeter is JAVA application , so it runs on JVM.
+Now, you might be thinking why we need to explicitly mention this.
+Because, unless we specify, JVM wont be initiated with this big size memory.
+And if your test case is complex or have many listeners, you probably need a big heap.

+# How to verify
+We are going to use